 Like most things in my life, everything starts with a relationship.
 I have the best friends that anyone could hope to have.
 Not only do we travel together but equally important, we truly care about each other.
 Next stop, New England with the girls!

-You’ve mentioned that you like to integrate your blogs with your photos of your travels, birds and nature along with your love of music.
-Other times you seem to lead the way with a sprinkling of food, sports and some random thoughts.
+You’ve mentioned that you like to integrate your blogs with your photos of your travels, birds, and nature along with your love of music.
+Other times you seem to lead the way with a sprinkling of food, sports, and some random thoughts.
 My question for you is, why write a blog?

-I am truly blessed, and I understand that there are times when that is a very over used phrase, but for me, it feels so true.
+I am truly blessed, and I understand that there are times when that is a very overused phrase, but for me, it feels so true.
 I’m grateful for all my friends both old and new.

 One of my “newer” friends saw something in me, which I frankly didn’t see in myself.
-She saw potential for me to talk with others and to bring that conversation to radio.
+She saw the potential for me to talk with others and to bring that conversation to the radio.
 I probably ask more questions than most people I know.

 To answer your question, why write a blog?
 It’s just another form of communication.
 This is an opportunity to share something about my everyday life.
-As in the song title; the Four Seasons got it right…”Oh What A Life.”
+As in the song title; the Four Seasons got it right…”Oh, What A Life.”

 Where do you go from here?

 My goal is to go from the blog to the dial; in this case, the internet.
 Technology is moving so rapidly.
 Radio does not necessarily mean, AM or FM anymore.
-Also, this format will be not just be audio but visual as well.
+Also, this format will not just be audio but visual as well.
 I intend to still write and hope to improve; although I may truly be the queen of the fragmented sentence.

 I see the Radio Show as an opportunity to interview and chat with people I know and people I don’t know about what we have in common.
 Those commonalities just take a little work, sometimes it starts with advertising on a T-shirt or cap.
 I don’t need much to get started; it could just simply be a smile.
 Most people like to share something about themselves if the setting is right.
 I’m interested in people and their personal stories.

-I think, if the camera and sound is rolling, I can find a pathway to converse about anything from the birds in my yard, my chef’s kitchen, minus a chef, to walking around in downtown Los Angeles and anywhere in between.
+I think, if the camera and sound are rolling, I can find a pathway to converse about anything from the birds in my yard, my chef’s kitchen, minus a chef, to walking around in downtown Los Angeles and anywhere in between.
 If there are people, I am bound to have a question.
 Because…

 I was Born To Talk.